lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 ### Handlebar files

 Handlebar files are verified with [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint).
-Configuration is written in a `.template-lintrc.js` file
+Configuration is written in a `.template-lintrc.js` file, and works very similar to the configuration of ESlint.
+In the configuration file, you can extend some provided set of rules, add additional rules, add plugins, override rules in specific cases and ignore files or directories.

+Currently the recommended settings are followed with some simple overrides in case of test files.

+Most rules will generate warnings or errors when you run the linter, some rules have fixers which allow automatic reformatting, additional fixers can also be added, see the [documentation](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/fixer.md) for this.

 ### Usage